benja2998/batch/README.md

 ## Limitations

-* If the batch file has no `exit` commands that are **always** executed, it may lead to undefined behavior in the compiled binary.
+* If the batch file has no `exit` commands that are **always** executed, it may lead to undefined behavior in the compiled binary
-* Many batch features are not supported, such as `if` statements, `for` loops, delayed variable expansion, etc.
+* Many batch features are not supported, such as `if` statements, `for` loops, delayed variable expansion, etc
 * Doing this:

 ```batch